Trump Impeachment Results: See How Each Senator Voted In President’s Acquittal

 Republican Mike Lee voted in favor of acquittal.

-Republican Mitt Romney voted in favor of conviction of abuse of power and acquittal of obstruction of congress.
+Republican Mitt Romney voted in favor of conviction of abuse of power and of acquittal of obstruction of Congress.

 Vermont